davidcole1340/Team30_Recap/source.md

 - Option to utilize an IoT platform (ThingSpeak, Google Cloud IoT Core)
   - Not all platforms are free depending on usage
   - Limited customizability
-]
+- Ended up implementing a custom data logger and interface written in TypeScript ]
   </div>
   <div class="row-right">